Ohio State Newark Dean and Student Meet with State Legislators

 MacDonald talked about how regional campuses help fulfill Ohio State’s land-grant mission by providing affordable access to higher education and driving the next generation of development, growth and productivity for Ohio’s economy.

-“The Ohio State regional campuses are a critical access point for to the university,” said MacDonald.
+“The Ohio State regional campuses are a critical access point to the university,” said MacDonald.
 “They help to drive the state’s economy and prepare students for today’s workforce.

 Photo caption L to R: Senior Legislative Aide Nathan MacMaster, Ohio State Newark Dean/Director William L. MacDonald, Ohio State Newark student Zachary Sparks, and state Sen. Troy Balderson discuss the importance of Ohio’s regional campuses.